 - Fish farm manager

 Jobs where your degree would be useful include:

 - Field trials officer

 - Sales executive

-Try to gain hands-on work experience as this will increase your chances of getting a job after graduation.
+Relevant practical work experience will increase your chances of securing a job after graduation.
 If you don't have the opportunity to complete a placement year as part of your course, look for relevant work in the holidays.
 This may involve going to local commercial farms and asking if they have any extra work or seeing if you could shadow someone who works in farm management.
-There may also be local voluntary projects that involve agricultural or environmental work.

-Useful resources that can help to provide contacts and opportunities for work experience include:
+Useful resources that provide details of contacts and opportunities for work experience include:

 Skills for your CV

-Employers will also be interested in your more general skills such as:
+Employers are interested in the broader skills you acquire, such as: